 Question # / Variable Rating Score Comments 1.f.
-Needs-Based Curriculum 3 = Curriculum is up-to-date and demonstrably needs-based (e.g.: survey, environmental scan, transfer patterns such as GE, IGETC, CSU, AA-T, or AS-T, articulation standards, articulation agreements, and/or other evidence as applicable).
+Needs-Based 3 = Curriculum is up-to-date and demonstrably needs-based (e.g.: survey, Curriculum environmental scan, transfer patterns such as GE, IGETC, CSU, AA-T, or Curriculum AS-T, articulation standards, articulation agreements, and/or other evidence as applicable).
 2 = Curriculum is up-to-date and not demonstrably needs-based.
 1 = Curriculum is not up-to-date and there is no evidence showing that it is needs-based.
 1.g.
-Scheduling Matrix 3 =Unit has developed a four-year matrix of courses offered in each term.
-1 = Unit does not have a matrix of course offerings.
-3/4.
-Student Learning Outcomes (SLOs) 3 = SLOs have been defined, assessed, and evaluated, and have been used to inform instruction.
-2 = SLO cycle is only partially complete, or the outcomes process has not been used to inform instruction.
+Scheduling Matrix 3 = Unit has developed a two-year matrix of courses offered in each term.
+2 = Unit has developed a matrix of courses offered each term that is less than two years.
+2 0 1 1 1 = Unit does not have a matrix of course offerings.
+3 = SLOs have been defined, assessed, and evaluated, and have been used 3.
+Student Learning to inform instruction.
+Outcomes (SLOs) 2 = SLO cycle is only partially complete, or the outcomes process has not , , been used to inform instruction.
 1 = SLOs have not yet been assessed.
-6.a.i.
-Course Completion Rate (formally retention) 3 = Unit has set a sound target and has either met the target or made significant progress towards meeting the target.
-2 = Unit has set a sound target, but has not made significant progress.
+5.a.i.
+Course Completion 3 = Unit has set a sound target and has either met the target or made significant progress towards meeting the target.
+Rate (formally retention) 2 = Unit has set a sound target, but has not made significant progress.
 1 = Unit has not set a sound target and/or has declined.
-6.a.ii.
-Course Success Rate 3 = Unit has set a sound target and has either met the target or made significant progress towards meeting the target.
+5.a.ii.
+Course Success Rate 3 = Unit has set a sound target and has either met the target or made 3.a.m.
+Course Success Rate significant progress towards meeting the target.
 2 = Unit has set a sound target, but has not made significant progress.
 1 = Unit has not set a sound target and/or has declined.
-6.a.iii.
-Full-Time / Part- Time Faculty Ratio 3 = The Full-time faculty load (FTEF) ratio is clearly stated and how it impacts program and student success has been explained.
-2 = The Full-time faculty load (FTEF) ratio was either clearly stated and how the ratio impacts program and student success was not explained or how the ratio impacts program and student success was explained, but the ratio was not clearly stated.
-1 = The full-time faculty load (FTEF) ratio was not clearly stated and how the ratio impacts program and student success was not explained.
-6.a.iv.
-WSCH / FTEF Ratio 3 = Unit has set a sound target and has either met the target or made significant progress towards meeting the target.
+5.a.iii.
+Full-Time / Part- 3 = The Full-time faculty load (FTEF) ratio is clearly stated and how it Time Faculty Ratio impacts program and student success has been explained.
+Time racuity Radio 2 = The Full-time faculty load (FTEF) ratio was either clearly stated and how the ratio impacts program and student success was not explained or how the ratio impacts program and student success was explained, but the ratio was not clearly stated.
+1 = The full-time faculty load (FTEF) ratio was not clearly stated and how 7 ' MICCH / ETTER D .: the ratio impacts program and student success was not explained.
+3 = Unit has set a sound target and has either met the target or made 5.a.iv.
+WSCH / FTEF Ratio significant progress towards meeting the target.
 2 = Unit has set a sound target, but has not made significant progress.
-1 = Unit has not set a sound target and/or has declined.
-6.a.v.
-Fill Rate 3 = The number of enrollments at Census divided by the cap is 80% or higher 2 = The number of enrollments at Census divided by the cap is 70-79.9%.
+1 = Unit has not set a sound target, but has not made significant progress.
+5.a.v.
+Fill Rate 3 = The number of enrollments at Census divided by the cap is 80% or J.a.v.
+FIII Kate higher 2 = The number of enrollments at Census divided by the cap is 70-79.9%.
 1 = The number of enrollments at Census divided by the cap is less than 70%.